 Designed informational handouts and marketing signage for use in large-scale conferences and events that generated over 300 new leads.

-Coaching & Teaching skills
+Coaching & Teaching resume action verbs

 You don’t need to be a teacher to gain experience in teaching.
 There are many ways you can demonstrate this highly valuable skill without needing an education degree.
 If you ever found yourself mentoring co-workers, facilitating meetings, or guiding someone in the right direction - this and more will all translate to you showing how much you care about the effectiveness and growth of others around you.

 See these examples for ways you can expand on your teaching skillset: